 I’ve never been a collector in practice, but the chance to grow a virtual collection was too good to miss.
-From 3rd January 2013, my series Hodgson’s Choice has opened in the Financial Times and will run almost every day for a period, in the FT Life & Arts section and also in the Weekend FT.
-The formula is very simple: I pick a single picture each time (or a tight group of pictures), add a brief explanation of why I want to add them to the collection, and that adds up to an agreeable and informative short column.
+From 3rd January 2013, my series Hodgson’s Choice ran briefly in the Financial Times.
+The formula was very simple: I picked a single picture each time (or a tight group of pictures), added a brief explanation of why I wanted to add them to the collection, and that added up to an agreeable and informative short column.

 I live in Britain, which still lags behind other countries in the energy and sophistication of photographic collecting, and if a column like this can stimulate collectors either to begin outright, or to expand the scope of their activity to get beyond mere fashion or value, it will have been well worth doing.

 The first column was on Kertesz’ gently sublime picture of a cafe table, published in György Bölöni’s book Az Igazi Ady, about the Hungarian poet Endre Ady (d.1919).
 The series didn’t run very long: The Financial Times discovered that people charge you for using pictures outside the publicity-connected context of the review.
 Very quickly, I was told that Hodgson’s Choice was too expensive to continue, since I often referred to pictures that were not in free circulation for publicity just at that time.
 But it seemed a good idea, so I’ll post again some of the old selections here; and maybe add some new ones from time to time, why not?